kanidm/kanidm/designs/repl_future_considerations.rst

     A 0/3     A 0/1     A 0/3
     B 0/1     B 0/4     B 0/1

-In this case, one can imagine B would then supply data, and when A recieved B's changes, it would again supply to R. However, this can be easily avoided by adhering to the following:
+In this case, one can imagine B would then supply data, and when A Received B's changes, it would again supply to R. However, this can be easily avoided by adhering to the following:

 * A server can only supply to a read-only if all of the suppling server's RUV CSN MAX are contained